 Children with congenital leukemia are also prone to developing leukemia cutis, with up to 30% experiencing this symptom.
-Congenital leukemia is extremely rare, though, accounting for only 1% of childhood leukemias.
+However, congenital leukemia is extremely rare, accounting for only 1% of childhood leukemias.

 Certain environmental and genetic factors also increase the risk.
-People are more likely to develop leukemia, including leukemia cutis, if they become exposed to:
+People are more likely to develop leukemia, including leukemia cutis, if they have exposure to:

 - ionizing radiation